 Upper year (4.0 credits or more) BBA/CSC co-op students: if you plan to only be on a work term, you can request to change to the program per course rate via eService.
 Details and deadlines are here: https://www.utsc.utoronto.ca/registrar/program-fees.

-The deadline to make the minimum listed payment can be found here: https://www.utsc.utoronto.ca/registrar/summer-2023-fee-payment-deadlines
+The deadline to make the minimum listed payment for each term can be found here: https://www.utsc.utoronto.ca/registrar/financial-deadlines

 Canadian payments usually take 3-5 business days to process.
 International payments can vary but typically take longer than Canadian payments.
-Students need to make their payments by the recommended deadline to ensure it is recieved on time.
-The recommended deadline is under the ''Deadline to register by paying or deferring your fees' section of the page.
+Students need to make their payments by the recommended deadline to ensure it is received on time.
+The recommended deadline is under the Financial Deadlines section of the page.

 If you need your OSAP funds to make payment, you will need to submit a fee deferral request via ACORN.
 Students were advised to apply for OSAP by the appropriate funding date.
-This can be found here: https://www.utsc.utoronto.ca/registrar/summer-2023-fee-payment-deadlines under the OSAP/Financial Aid section.
+This can be found here: https://www.utsc.utoronto.ca/registrar/financial-deadlines under the Financial Aid Deadlines section.

 Late applicants may still try to apply for a fee deferral within the deferral application period, but if you applied too late, you will likely have to make a payment to register.
 If your deferral application was not successful, you can email us your name, student number, and explanation to askro.utsc@utoronto.ca so we can review your options.